 The trial showed buying fresh produce in compostable bags then used to recycle food waste:

 ✅ Reduces the amount of plastic generated and the amount of plastic that could enter the environment.

 ✅ Reduces greenhouse gas emissions by increasing the amount of food waste diverted from landfill.

 ✅ Grows the circular economy by increasing the volume of organics processed at local facilities.

 ✅ Creates new jobs at local organics recycling facilities.

-Most customers said they would be willing to pay up to 5c more for a compostable produce bag at their local store.
+Most customers surveyed during the trial said they would be willing to pay up to 5c more for a compostable produce bag at their local store.

 If you agree, please ask your local retailers to go compostable.
 It’s time to say no to plastic.